dalthon/certificates/README.md

 domain.
 You don't need to worry about overwriting certificates by running this more than once, it only creates the files if they don't exists.

+There is a very nice example about how to use it with a nginx-proxy service at `docker-compose.yml` that expose `whoami.localhost` by `https` and redirects to `https` when any `http` request is performed.

 ## Cloning this repository

 You need to have installed: